Xer0Bytes/Innuo/README.md

 Innuo has the following functionalities:

-1. Users can create accounts
+**1. Users can create accounts**
    - There are three types of accounts (learner, contributor and admin)
    - Admin accounts are strictly specified in the database (You can not create one!)

-2. Users can participate in MCQ styled evaluation for learning
+**2. Users can participate in MCQ styled evaluation for learning**
    - Different sign languages around the world can be learnt if the lessons are added.
    - Users learn using GIFs rather than illustrations or images since SL contains gestures.
    - The quizzes are timed to induce a sense of competitiveness.
    - Users can earn XP points based on their performance.
    - Instant feedback is given to the user upon answering.
    - Once a user completes a quiz/module, they can not earn more XP points for that module however they can still replay the quiz.

-3. Users can unlock achievements
+**3. Users can unlock achievements**
    - Achievements are unlocked by receiving XP points.
    - More XP points = New Achievements!
    - Beware!
 It is different for different difficulty levels (set in the profile section).

-4. Users can contribute to the platform as a Contributor
+**4. Users can contribute to the platform as a Contributor**
    - Add new topics, modules or questions to existing modules as a Contributor.
    - Admins will sieve through the contributions and add the appropriate ones.

-5. Admins can edit, reject or accept incoming contributions
+**5. Admins can edit, reject or accept incoming contributions**
    - They have the power to govern the content of the website!

-6. Users also have the basic account setting such as
+**6. Users also have the basic account setting such as**
-   - delete account
+   - Delete account
-   - reset password
+   - Reset password
-   - edit profile
+   - Edit profile

 <p align="right">(<a href="#readme-top">back to top</a>)</p>